 Everyone has their own favorite camino.
 Which the best one is really depends on what you are looking for or how much time you have.
 The best Camino de Santiago route ultimately depends on your personal preferences, physical abilities, and the experience you’re seeking.
 Here are some popular Camino routes to consider:

-Camino Portugués: Known for its coastal and inland routes, the Camino Portugués is a scenic option with historical significance.
+Camino Portugués: Known for its coastal and inland routes, the Camino Portugués is a popular scenic option with historical significance.
 It’s a good choice for those who prefer a bit less crowded path than the Frances.
 10 to 15 days

 Camino del Norte: This route follows the northern coast of Spain, offering stunning ocean views and a bit more challenging terrain.
 It’s suitable for experienced hikers and individuals who appreciate natural beauty.
-25 to 35 days
+25 to 40 days

 Camino Primitivo: As the oldest Camino routes, the Camino Primitivo is characterized by its rugged terrain and unspoiled landscapes.
 It’s a great option for adventurous pilgrims seeking a less-traveled path.
 10 to 14 days